xuyiyang0409/docs/Voting-Mechanism/How-Voting-Works-In-NEO.md

 ### How to Cast Your Vote

+Before voting, you will need to know what candidates there are and the information on each candidate; all of which can be found on he NEO [Consensus Node page](https://neo.org/consensus).
+The page displays all candidate nodes that are registered on the NEO blockchain, and candidates themselves can modify the information of their corresponding node.

+Once you have found the candidate(s) that you wish to vote for, note down their *Public Key* as this will be needed during voting.

 Currently, the only way to vote is through the [NEO-GUI](http://docs.neo.org/en-us/node/gui/install.html).

 > *For first time users, as synchronizing the blockchain would take quite a long time, it is advised that you use the [offline synchronization package](http://docs.neo.org/en-us/network/syncblocks.html).
 You can export your WIF/private key from your current NEO wallet and follow [this guide](https://github.com/neo-project/neo/wiki/Guide:-How-to-Import-Private-Key-to-NEO-GUI#import-your-wallet-to-the-pc-client) to import your wallet to the GUI.*